notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 > and generate infer_table_from_schema! for each one.
 > infer_schema will skip any table names which start with __.

-Using `infer_schema!` will give us some implicit benefits later in development, but it's also very easy to get started with, which is why we're using it here.
+Using `infer_schema!` will give us some implicit benefits for joining tables later in development, but it's also very easy to get started with, which is why we're using it here.